Is your invoice template contributing to late payment?

 7. Give details of all acceptable payment methods

 Make it easy for your customer to pay you by clearly detailing all acceptable payment methods on your invoice.
 It’s always good to give customers a choice, so where possible try to offer a range of payment methods.
-But make it clear how they should pay, and remember to include any details they might need, whether they reside here in the UK or overseas.
+But make it clear how they should pay and remember to include any details they might need, whether they’re based here in the UK or overseas.

 8. Provide contact details

 It’s important to clearly provide your accounts team’s contact details.
 In event of a dispute, this helps your customer to raise the dispute sooner, enabling you to get to work resolving it.
 This can avoid lengthy delays associated with disputes.

 9. Make reference to your late payment procedure

 A good tactic is to include your business’s credit control procedure in the event of late payment.
 This could be charging interest, taking legal action or referring the debt to a collections agency after a certain delay.
 While you may not want to go into detail on the invoice, you can point the customer towards your Terms and Conditions, which should give all the relevant information.
 By demonstrating from the outset that you take a strong stance against late payment you significantly reduce the chances of being paid late.